wamp-proto/wamp-proto/spec/README.md

 Further *Publisher* and *Subscriber* peers can only talk to *Broker* peers, and *Caller* and *Callee* peers can only talk to *Dealer* peers.

 A *Publisher* peer cannot talk to another peer that only implements e.g. a *Callee* role.

+The `<role>|dict` is a dictionary describing features supported by the peer for that role.

+The use of *feature announcement* in WAMP allows for

+ * only implement subsets of functionality
+ * graceful degration

 *Example: A peer that can act as Publisher and Subscriber, but only supports basic features.*